History of Gable Steveson in Timeline

 In November 2019, Gable Steveson won a gold medal at the Bill Farrell Memorial International, qualifying for the 2020 US Olympic Team Trials.

-In late 2020, Gable Steveson expressed his dream of pursuing a career in WWE as a professional wrestler.
+In late 2020, Gable Steveson expressed his desire to pursue a career in WWE as a professional wrestler.

-On August 15, 2021, Gable Steveson rejected the bid to represent the United States at the 2021 World Championships to pursue other ventures.
+On August 15, 2021, Gable Steveson declined the automatic bid to represent the United States at the 2021 World Championships, choosing to pursue other opportunities.

 August 2021: WWE SummerSlam Appearance